The unique, nature-crafted, frothed-glass character of the pumice stone finds application in a variety of consumer goods and industrial processes.

 Pumice-Enhanced Ultrafine Cementitious Injection Grouts.

-The Pumice Store features use and ideal grade information for several smaller-scale pumice applications: wood finishing, exfoliant grit, cleansing scrubs and stones, texturizing grits for paints and primers, soilless grow media for succulents and bonsai, compost amendment, blast mitigation, pet care, and more.
+The Branded Pumice Products directory site features use and ideal grade selections for several applications: wood finishing, exfoliant grit, cleansing scrub powders, texturizing grits for paints and primers, soilless grow media for succulents and bonsai, compost amendment, pet care, insect control, and more.